chariguanaCode/universal-print-in-cpp/README.md

     ```
     or by downloading it from [here](https://github.com/chariguanaCode/universal-print-in-cpp/archive/master.zip)
  2. Make sure that everything works on your platform by compiling at least one of the [examples](/examples/) in your programming environment
- 3. If everything is working properly, include the `universal_print.h` library in your project and copy the contents of `template.cpp` to the main file of that project (not necessary but recommended)
+ 3. If everything is working properly, include the `universal_print.h` library from the `lib` folder in your project and copy the contents of `template.cpp` to the main file of that project (not necessary but recommended)

 ## Documentation